Connected algebraic groups acting on three-dimensional Mori fibrations: Description of the equivariant links

-Using toric tools we verify that we cannot contract $\overline{C}$, that blowing-up $\overline{C}$ equivariantly always gives a variety with non-terminal singularities, and that there is only one way to blow-up $p_1$ and $p_2$ respectively to get a variety with an $\Autz(X)$-action and terminal singularities; for $p_1$ it is the reduced blow-up while for $p_2$ it is a weighted blow-up with weights $(1,1,2)$ corresponding to the projection morphism from the closure of the graph of the equivariant rational map
+Using tools from toric geometry (see \cite{Ful93} and \cite[Chapter~14]{Mat02}), we verify from the fan of $X$ that we cannot contract $\overline{C}$, that blowing-up $\overline{C}$ (torus-equivariantly, but not necessarily with its reduced structure) always gives a variety with non-terminal singularities, and that there is only one way to blow-up (torus-equivariantly) $p_1$ and $p_2$ respectively to get a variety with an $\Autz(X)$-action and terminal singularities; for $p_1$ it is the reduced blow-up while for $p_2$ it is a weighted blow-up with weights $(1,1,2)$ corresponding to the projection morphism from the closure of the graph of the equivariant rational map

 This implies that there are only two equivariant links starting from $X$ which are those described in the statement. \end{proof}